 For reference, in most of Europe, the distance between two reflective poles at the side of most roads is about 50 meters.
 So as long as you are following a vehicle or other rider within that range, stay in the line behind them and profit from every little bit of advantage possible.
 Just make it a habit!

 Make it a habit to always stay behind something!
-Even as far as 40 m (!) behind a motorcycle, car or other rider, you can still benefit from the draft.
-Make a Friend Faster
+Even when 40 meters (!) behind a motorcycle, car, or another rider, you can still benefit from the draft.

 Wheel suckers are bliss, they make you faster

-One of the most surprising findings from the studies conducted by Bert Blocken is that a cyclist’s speed can be positively affected by a vehicle following closely behind.
-Yes, you read that correctly, a motorcycle or car following a rider makes the cyclist go faster, as depicted in the image below adopted from The Escape Collective.
+One of the most surprising findings from Bert Blocken’s studies is that a cyclist’s speed can be positively affected by a vehicle following closely behind.
+Yes, you read that correctly.
+A motorcycle or car following a rider makes the cyclist go faster, as depicted in the image below, adopted from The Escape Collective.

 The illustration on the left shows how a following motorcycle or car affects a cyclist at different distances.
 The closer and bigger the following vehicle, the greater the effect.
 This also applies to “wheel suckers” in cycling.
 If someone drafts you, you will actually go faster.
 So, unless it’s a direct competitor trying to save energy, it’s best to let them be.
 Hopefully, this information will help lessen some discussions in Grand Fondos…